paperclip-ui/legacy-paperclip/README.md

 - Extension for Atom, Sublime, and other editors
 - Remote UI preview that you can use across devises & browsers (such as BrowserStack).
 - Storybook integration
-- Zeplin design token sync, so that you can keep your designs in sync with Figma & Sketch
 - UI editor controls:
   - CSS animation editor
   - various editors for colors, box shadows, filters, etc